Lhasa Apso dog breed information and advice

 Training

 Training your Lhasa Apso pup may be difficult.
-They’re obedient but they can also have a stubborn side.
+It’s not that Lhasa Apsos have behaviour problems, they’re obedient, but they be a touch stubborn.
 Luckily, they love toys, so use them as a reward for good behaviour.
-Praise your dog whenever it completes a command and remember that the more you practice the quicker they’ll learn.
+Praise your dog whenever it completes a command and remember that the more you practice, the quicker they’ll learn.

 When training your dog, start with house training.
-When your dog has learnt to go to the toilet on command in the correct area, it will be easier to teach them other commands.
+When your Lhasa Apso dog has learnt to go to the toilet on command in the correct area, it will be easier to teach them other commands.
 Many breeders start puppy toilet training before the puppies go to their new homes, giving you a good starting point.
-Training classes are a great way to learn tips and support when training your dog.
+Training classes are a great way to learn tips and support when training your Lhasa Apso.

 Lhasa Apso Temperament and behaviour